Pagesmith

 Font Optimization

-Each font file is a request:
+Each font file is a request.
+Keep it minimal:

 • 1–2 font families max